YannickGalow/Zentra-iOS/README.md

 ### Tips & Tricks

 - **Quick Menu Access**: Swipe from the left edge for faster navigation
+- **No Login Required**: The app works without logging in - login is optional
+- **Quick Debug Login**: Use the debug button (wrench icon) in LoginView for instant admin access during development
+- **Profile Status**: Check your login status in the Profile section of the side menu
 - **Secure Browsing**: Disable "Trust links from unknown sources" for extra security
 - **Discord Notifications**: Set up webhooks to keep track of app activity
 - **Theme Switching**: Change themes anytime to match your mood